 What is your enrollment policy?
 Are there any key dates parents should be aware of?

-Encourage parents to schedule a required parent tour the year before potential enrollment.
+With waiting lists, it’s a good idea for parents to schedule their required parent tour the year before potential enrollment.
 We begin enrolling for the next school year in February.

 What are the standard school day hours?
 Does your school offer flexible day/hour options?
 Is before/after school care available?